Ams1078/northstar-analytics-platform/README.md

 Every business process in NorthStar eventually becomes analytical data.

-Leasing activity, property operations, marketing spend, funnel performance, prospect journeys, and industry benchmarks are modeled into a dimensional warehouse built on star schema principles.
-The warehouse combines shared dimensions, daily fact tables at property grain, and the business rules that support everything from operational reporting to executive scorecards.
+Each fact table is generated independently but conforms to a shared dimensional model, so operational, marketing, and financial questions can be answered from a common semantic layer.
+Leasing activity, property operations, marketing spend, funnel performance, prospect journeys, and industry benchmarks are modeled into a dimensional warehouse built on star schema principles, combining shared dimensions, daily fact tables at property grain, and the business rules that support everything from operational reporting to executive scorecards.

 Rather than loading a static sample dataset, the warehouse is extended every night by an automated pipeline, so the platform behaves like a living production environment rather than a snapshot.